 7 Flat Fee MLS Companies in Michigan to Sell Your FSBO Home

-The FSBO option may not be for all sellers, but we’ll break down the details you’ll need to know before deciding whether it’s right for your situation.
+Although it offers significant savings, the FSBO option isn’t for all sellers.
+In this article, we’ll break down the details you’ll need to know before deciding whether it’s right for your situation.

 What is a flat fee MLS listing service?